dotnet/csharplang/proposals/improved-interpolated-strings.md

 1. A method argument is converted as part of determining applicable function members (covered below), or
 2. Given an _interpolated\_string\_expression_ `S` being converted to type `T`, the following is true:
     * `T` is an _applicable\_interpolated\_string\_builder\_type_, and
+    * One of the following is true:
-    * `T` has an accessible static bool-returning method `Create` that takes 2 int parameters and 1 out parameter of type `T`, in that order.
+        * `T` has an accessible static T-returning method `Create` that takes 2 int parameters and 1 out parameter of type `bool`, in that order.
+        * `T` has an accessible static T-returning method `Create` that takes 2 int parameters, in that order.

-We want to make `Create` a static method with an `out` parameter for 2 reasons:

-1. By making it a `static` method instead of a constructor, we allow the implementation to pool builders if it so decides to.
+We want to make `Create` a static method because by making it a `static` method instead of a constructor, we allow the implementation to pool builders if it so decides to.
 If we limited the pattern to constructors, then the implementation would be required to always return new instances.

-2. By making the builder an `out` parameter we allow the `Create` method to return a bool indicating whether to continue formatting, which is useful for scenarios like the logger above that may want to skip any argument evaluation at all for cases when the log level isn't enabled.
+Additionally, by returning the builder type instead of requiring it to go in an out parameter, we marginally improve the codegen and significantly simplify the rules around ref struct lifetimes vs the traditional .NET `TryX` pattern, and we expect a number of these builder types to be ref structs.

+This can and will be impacted by abstract statics in interfaces for generic contexts.
+We will need to make sure the interactions are considered and tested.

 **Open Question**

-Should we swap the out parameter and return?
-IE, make the return the builder type, and have an optional bool out parameter for whether the builder was successfully created?
-This might be easier for authoring and have better perf characteristics.
-While it does differ from the standard `TryX` pattern in C#, this method isn't intended for direct usage, so diverging may be fine.
+Need to confirm this pattern.

 #### Applicable function member adjustments